haxtheweb/edtechjoker/draft-outline.md

 # Week 7: Project 2: Building off a comp
 ## Tues
-- Introducing Project 2
+- Introducing and re-scoping Project 2
   - What's expected
-  - "Application" vs "webcomponent" based project in open-wc
 - To clear up some setup issues, we're all going to fork from a repo that I made: https://github.com/elmsln/project-two
   - This is `npm init @open-wc` with all options selected and choosing "application"
   - This adds in some custom additions so we have a better blank canvas to work on
   - This adds in support for a HAX based demo which we'll add at the end
+  - I did a lot of documenting in what's there initially
 - Let's repeat the same process from the button but now off of a real world "comp" (composition)

 ### Class activity
 - Here are the assets you have for making this card: https://github.com/elmsln/edtechjoker/tree/master/fall-21/projects/p2-card
+- **FORK THIS TO YOUR GITHUB ORGANIZATION**: https://github.com/elmsln/project-two
+  - Teammates will fork off of this once it's time to dig into development
 - Time for that exercise we went through 4 weeks ago..
   - What are the characteristics of the card?
   - What design considerations must we take into account?